Vision Transformers: From Semantic Segmentation to Dense Prediction: Introduction

 Specifically, SETR treats an input image as a sequence of {\em image patches} represented by learned patch embedding, and transforms the sequence with global self-attention modeling for discriminative feature representation learning.
 Concretely, we first decompose an image into a grid of fixed-sized patches, forming a sequence of patches.
 With a linear embedding layer applied to the flattened pixel vectors of every patch, we then obtain a sequence of feature embedding vectors as the input to a ViT.
 Given the learned features from the encoder ViT, a decoder is then used to recover the original image resolution.
-Crucially there is {\em no} downsampling in spatial resolution but global context modeling at every layer of the encoder Transformer, thus offering a completely new perspective to the semantic segmentation problem.
-However, this framework requires image patches to be fairly large subject to certain computation budgets.
-This would deteriorate the capability of learning fine-grained representations within individual patches.
+Crucially there is {\em no} downsampling in spatial resolution but global context modeling at every layer of the encoder Transformer, thus offering a completely new perspective to the semantic segmentation problem. {Despite its strengths, the basic ViT architecture is less effective for broader dense prediction applications like object detection and instance segmentation.
+This limitation stems from its absence of a pyramidal structure, its lack of adequate local context processing and its considerable computational demands}

-To address this aforementioned limitation, in this work a novel {\bf\em Hierarchical Local-Global} (HLG) Transformers architecture is further introduced.
-Same as recent ViTs \cite{liu2021swin,chen2021regionvit,li2021localvit,chu2021twins,d2021convit}, we also borrow the pyramidal structure from CNNs \cite{resnet,densenet} for enabling the use of smaller image patches.
+{To address this aforementioned limitation, in this work a novel {\bf\em Hierarchical Local-Global} (HLG) Transformers architecture is further introduced.
+Same as recent ViTs \cite{liu2021swin,chen2021regionvit,li2021localvit,chu2021twins,d2021convit}, we also borrow the pyramidal structure from CNNs \cite{resnet,densenet}.
+This adaptation is essential for meeting the requirements of object detection and instance segmentation tasks, which benefit from hierarchical feature processing.
 Critically, we design a generic HLG Transformer layer characterized by {\em local attention} within windows and {\em global-attention} across windows.
-It can be used to create a family of HLG Transformers with superior cost-effectiveness, especially at lightweight configurations.
-Beyond semantic segmentation, we further apply the proposed HLG Transformers to image classification and object detection problems, demonstrating the potentials of serving as a versatile ViT backbone.
+This configuration effectively compensates for the lack of local context processing in basic ViT models, which is crucial for accurately detecting smaller objects, while still leveraging the global context benefits of the vanilla ViT.
+The integration of these attention mechanisms enables the creation of a family of HLG Transformers that are not only superior in performance but also cost-effective, especially in lightweight configurations.} Beyond semantic segmentation, we therefore further apply the proposed HLG Transformers to image classification and object detection problems, demonstrating the potentials of serving as a versatile ViT backbone.